Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tbilisi: 2 to 2.5 hours | 📍 Google Maps | 👉 Book a Telavi Wine Tour

-Telavi is the administrative center of the Kakheti region.
-It’s also a must for wine lovers, even if it’s not as polished as Sighnaghi.
-Telavi feels more authentic for that very reason.
+Telavi is the administrative center of the Kakheti region, which offers many incredible attractions.
+This destination is also a must for wine lovers, even if it’s not as polished as Sighnaghi.
 Tsinandali Estate is the oldest and largest winery in Georgia and lies right outside of town.

 The city itself has a lot of history.
 The Batonis Tsikhe Fortress and the Royal Palace are some of the best places to take a look back in time.
 Some homes along the main streets sport elaborate balconies.
 The central bazaar in Telavi is an awesome place to peruse local produce.